Here is a list of what I request on shearing day in order to make life easier for you, me, and most importantly: your sheep!

 - If we’re shearing in the morning, or anytime there might be moisture/precipitation, you must keep the sheep in the barn, or completely covered on all sides in a pen, the night before.
 Rain, sprinkles, fog, and dew lead to wet sheep, and wet sheep will not be shorn.
 The sheep need to be bone dry for shearing.

 - Electricity.
-Have it in the form of a live outlet, extension cord, or generator where the shearing will take place.
+Have it in the form of a live outlet, extension cord, or generator next to where the shearing will take place.
 My overhead shearing motor only draws about 7 amps, so a standard, grounded, household 110v outlet is perfectly adequate.

 - Have the sheep in a small pen that will be close to where I’ll be shearing.
 The size of the pen can make your life (or the life of whoever is catching sheep) much easier.
 The smaller the better.
-You’ve got it about right when the sheep are squeezed in shoulder to shoulder and don’t have much room to move around.
+You’ve got it right when the sheep are squeezed in shoulder to shoulder and don’t have much room to move around.

 - I am not a veterinarian, so I cannot administer vaccines for you.
 If you plan on vaccinating or drenching on shearing day, please have extra help available and let me know ahead of time so we can plan the workflow accordingly (you will need another set of hands on deck to hold the animal once it has been shorn should you choose to take care of any vaccinations that day).